eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 You can exit by either typing 'exit', or pressing Ctrl+D.

-Of course, to avoid incurring unnecessary charges, use the command `terraform destroy` to clean up all resources once you complete the exercises.
+As the last thing, please remember to clean up your code deployed with `terraform destroy`.

 **Extra Task: Visualizing the Terraform Dependency Graph**: